NonsoAmadi10/Gelmox_Send_Email_PDF/README.md

 - The Total Price is calculated automaticalling and added to the pdf

-- The Mail takes 8 minutes Max to reach the customer email
+- The Mail takes 8 minutes Max to reach the customer's mail box